HomeSpecialty & OtherWeighted Average Calculator

 Pro Tip

-If your weights are in percentages that should add to 100%, always verify their sum before calculating.
+If your weights are percentages that should sum to 100%, check their total before calculating.
 A common syllabus error is listing components that total 95% or 105%.
-This calculator handles it, but your professor may grade differently.
+This calculator handles any weight total, but your professor may grade using adjusted weights.